 The National Wood Flooring Association (NWFA) indicates that U.S. real estate agents say that they believe that houses with hardwood flooring:

-While these tend to be some of the most-cited statistics about wood flooring's resale value, the original source--a NWFA press release--comes with no methodology.
+While these tend to be some of the most-cited statistics about wood flooring's resale value, the original source—a NWFA press release—is not supported by methodology.

-And most real estate sites, such as Zillow or Realtor, do not drill down into the data to differentiate between houses with or without wood flooring.
+Most real estate sites, such as Zillow or Realtor, do not drill down into the data to differentiate between the types of flooring in houses.

-- No one really knows if wood flooring provides more monetary value to your home upon sale.
+As yet, flooring's assumed resale value is based on speculation, not actual dollar amounts.
+No one knows if wood flooring, laminate flooring, or any other type provides greater monetary value to your home upon sale.